ThreatMetrix Alternatives & Competitors

-In terms of potential shortcomings, it is important to note that this vendor’s proprietary database of 3 billion devices has been aggregated over decades, and a portion of that information could be stale.
+In terms of potential shortcomings, it is important to note that this vendor’s proprietary database of 10 billion unique devices has been aggregated over decades, and a portion of that information could be stale.
 Some user reviews also indicate that the business rules editor can be intimidatingly complicated.

 Partner with SEON to reduce fraud rates in your business with real time data enrichment and advanced APIs